 Another relevant problem much quoted in recent debate on torture is the 'Ticking Time Bomb' one.
 You have captured a terrorist who knows precisely where and when a nuclear bomb planted by his group is going to detonate soon.
 Your standard methods of interrogation fail.
 You have limited time.
 Do you torture him or used enhanced interrogation techniques as Bush, Cheney, Rumsfeld, Bybee, Yoo etc. would say?

 The third problem is that a pension fund for the elderly has bought senior secured debt of a company about to go bankrupt.
-A widow whose husband got cancer from exposure to asbestos, while working for the same company, has filed a claim against the company for damages.
+A widow whose husband got cancer from exposure to asbestos, while working for the same company, hired a mesothelioma attorney and has filed a claim against the company for damages.
 The widow is destitute as all the couple's assets have been used up in the treatment of her husband's cancer, caused by the negligence of the company.
 You as president of the country can use public money to refinance the company, force a merger of the company and save the jobs of ten thousand workers, but it would require the transfer of all meaningful assets of the company into a new entity, leaving little or nothing to be given to the senior secured debt holders or the wronged widow.
 What do you do?

 According to some philosophers and many respondents to the dilemma, you divert the out of control railcar to the sidetrack, killing one person but saving the lives of five.
 For me it is a specious choice.
 Let me explain.
 You have observed the railcar from a distance before you were able to determine that it was out of control.
 No railcar on a track travels at faster than 750 miles per hour (Speed of sound in air) even without brakes.
 If you yelled loudly enough, your cry of warning would reach the five on the main track and one on the side track and allow enough time for them to jump off the track safely.